yuki-tashiro/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What is your favourite smart device?
+For example, a smart phone, a smart watch, etc.

 # List of place
-- mamemame saisai
-- Gusto
+- Apple Watch